5 Steps to Becoming a CPA in California

 - If earned in private industry or government accounting, it must be documented on the Certificate of General Experience – Non-Public Accounting Form.
 A licensed CPA must supervise the work and sign this document.
 If the licensee is the owner of the private industry company, a second signature is not required.
 If the licensee is not the owner, however, a second person with a higher level of responsibility within the company must sign the form.
 The second signer need not be a licensed CPA.

-The attest experience must be as follows:
+The attest experience must:

 - Involve experience in planning the audit and selecting procedures